fohrloop/wakepy/docs/source/user-guide/modes.md

 ## General questions
 **What if the process holding the lock dies?**: The lock is automatically removed.
-With one exception: Using systemd mask method on Linux, since it alters global system settings.
-That will not be used unless other methods fail and you're running the process with sudo.

 **How to use wakepy in tests / CI**: One problem with tests and/or CI systems is that many times the environment is different, and preventing system going to sleep works differently there.
 To fake a successful inhibit lock in tests, you may set an environment variable: `WAKEPY_FAKE_SUCCESS` to `yes`.